hujhax/austin-improv-wiki/Lunch Pail.md

 ## Summary
 Formed by [[ColdTowne]] graduates [[Matt Needles]], [[Alejandro Garcia]], and [[Andrew Basile]], Lunchpail is troupe that performs a show for an audience: THE AUDIENCE IS YOU!

-### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>Hi, we are a new troupe comprised of members of Cheap Date.
-Previously 2/3 of this troupe has played out as [[Price Check]].
-We play a new school modified Harold.
-Like 3033, we follow the fun, sometimes digging into a scene for the duration of the show if we deem it fit.
-We have been working with [[Cody Dearing]] on the principles focused on during his advanced Harold workshops to try to create a slower and more grounded Harold show.</blockquote>

 ## Media
 ### Videos
 * [http://www.youtube.com/watch?v=wu57dBc_u6c Video of their 2/24/14 show.]